Skip to content

 PhD, RN

-Dr. Snydeman’s expertise and leadership are dedicated to delivering safe, evidenced-based, high quality patient care through the continuous improvement of practice and positive outcomes with a focused commitment to the safety and well-being of the workforce.
-As the executive director of Massachusetts General Hospital’s Patient Care Services Office of Quality, Safety, Informatics, & Practice I provide oversight for quality and safety programs, improvement initiatives and outcomes associated with quality nursing care (falls, pressure injuries, central line blood stream infections, catheter associated urinary tract infections, and assaults on nursing personnel).
-I oversee a team of nine quality and informatics specialists and have a formal, non-direct reporting relationship with 75 unit based clinical nurse specialist and nurse practice specialists.
+Dr. Snydeman's expertise and leadership are centered on delivering safe, evidence-based, high-quality patient care through the continuous improvement of practices and positive outcomes, with a strong commitment to the safety and well-being of the workforce.
+As the Executive Director of Massachusetts General Hospital’s Patient Care Services Office of Quality, Safety, Informatics, & Practice, she provides oversight for quality and safety programs, improvement initiatives, and outcomes related to nursing care, including falls, pressure injuries, central line bloodstream infections, catheter-associated urinary tract infections, and assaults on nursing personnel.
+Dr. Snydeman oversees a team of nine quality and informatics specialists and maintains a formal, non-direct reporting relationship with 75 unit-based clinical nurse specialists and nurse practice specialists.

-During the unprecedented COVID-19 era I led and supported a full implementation of Circle Up Huddles in all PCS inpatient areas, implementation of hospital-wide Proning Teams (recognized by Johnson & Johnson as a top ten innovation), pressure injury research, qualitative research on the experiences of bedside nurses and respiratory therapists, and implementation of resiliency and wellbeing strategies.
-In collaboration with RGI analytics, we have developed an algorithm using live streaming electronic health record data to alert nurses on their iphones to changes in patient’s fall risk and the associated interventions needed to prevent falls.
-Preliminary statistical findings are promising.
+During the COVID-19 pandemic, Dr. Snydeman led and supported the full implementation of Circle Up Huddles in all Patient Care Services (PCS) inpatient areas, the hospital-wide Proning Teams initiative (recognized by Johnson & Johnson as a top ten innovation), pressure injury research, qualitative research on the experiences of bedside nurses and respiratory therapists, and the implementation of resilience and well-being strategies.
+In collaboration with RGI Analytics, she helped develop an algorithm using live-streaming electronic health record data to alert nurses on their iPhones about changes in patients' fall risks and the necessary interventions to prevent falls.
+Preliminary statistical findings from this initiative are promising.

-I have over forty years of progressive nursing leadership experience.
-My background in nursing leadership and critical care nursing led to my dissertation work using a quasi-experimental pre/post-test design with intervention and control groups to measure the impact of a theory based adverse event nurse peer review program on safety culture and the recovery of medical errors in the critical care setting.
-A linear mixed model analysis suggested that critical care nurses who participated in the program had a more critical view of safety culture and work environment, along with increased accountability and responsibility for their role in using strategies to keep patients safe.
-Further interdisciplinary safety research is underway.
+With over forty years of progressive nursing leadership experience, Dr. Snydeman’s background in nursing leadership and critical care nursing led to her dissertation work, which employed a quasi-experimental pre/post-test design with intervention and control groups to measure the impact of a theory-based adverse event nurse peer review program on safety culture and medical error recovery in critical care settings.
+A linear mixed model analysis suggested that critical care nurses who participated in the program developed a more critical view of safety culture and work environment, along with an increased sense of accountability and responsibility in using strategies to keep patients safe.
+Further interdisciplinary safety research is ongoing under her leadership.

 Johana Rocio, Fajardo (Almansa)